-A Thornwaldt cyst (also spelled as a Tornwaldt cyst) is a common incidental benign midline nasopharyngeal mucosal cyst.
+A Thornwaldt cyst (also spelled as a Tornwaldt cyst or Thornwald cyst) is a common incidental benign midline nasopharyngeal mucosal cyst.

 The lesion is developmental and usually asymptomatic.
 In most cases it is found incidentally and as such age of diagnosis represents age of imaging of the nasopharynx.
 Peak incidence has been variably reported between the ages of 15 and 60 years of age 1,3, presumably due to gradual accumulation of fluid following obliteration of the neck.

-A Thornwaldt cyst forms as a result of retraction of the notochord where it contacts with the endoderm of the primitive pharynx.
-Initially is forms a small diverticula.
-Eventually inflammation results in obliteration of the mouth, resulting in a cyst.
+Thornwaldt's cysts are classified as crusting and cystic 8.
+They form as a result of retraction of the notochord where it contacts with the endoderm of the primitive pharynx.

 On CT they appear as well circumscribed low density (fluid density centrally) and are non enhancing.
 If the fluid is protein rich, then it may be hyper-attenuating and even mimic a solid lesion.